rockcrafters/openjdk-rocks/demos/rockcraft/README.md

 # Description

 This directory contains demos of Java rockcraft plugins and extensions.
-The demos build [Spring Petclinic](https://github.com/spring-projects/spring-petclinic) rock container.
+The demos build [Spring Petclinic] rock containers (https://github.com/spring-projects/spring-petclinic).

 * [basic](basic) builds without use of plugins.
 Use chisel slices to install Java runtime.
-* [jlink](jlink) uses Java jlink tool to create Java runtime.
+* [jlink](jlink) uses the Java jlink tool to create Java runtime.
 * [jlink-plugin](jlink-plugin)  install Java runtime using jlink-plugin.
 * [maven-plugin](maven-plugin) uses maven-plugin and jlink-plugin to build the application and install the runtime.
 * [spring-framework-extension](spring-framework-extension) demonstrate Spring Framework rockcraft extension